Choosing a Star Tracker for Astrophotography

 Final Thoughts

 I believe that any mount that wants to compete in the “star tracker” category should have a built-in power option.
-I realize that many people are accustomed to traveling with an external power supply for various devices, but I am not one of them.
+The iOptron SkyGuider Pro, and Sky-Watcher Star Adventurer models include on-board, portable power.

 Other Popular Star Trackers Available